wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 </thead>
 <tr>
 <td><strong>Tab</strong> or <strong>Shift+Tab</strong></td>
-<td>Navigate forward and backward through the UI elements on a page level.</td>
+<td>Navigate forward and backward through the UI elements on a page level.
+Also applies for UI elements such as text boxes, for example, the Query Editor.</td>
 </tr>
 <tr>
 <td><strong>Arrow keys</strong></td>